Coko-Foundation/Kotahi/README.md

 ## Installing

-In the root directory, run `npm install` then `npm run hoist` to install all the dependencies.
+In the root directory, run `npm install` then `npm run bootstrap` to install all the dependencies.

 ## Contents